dcmouyard/recipes/spaghetti-carbonara.md

 # Spaghetti Carbonara

+★★★★☆

-Serves: 4
+Serves: 4-6

 To help the sauced pasta stay creamy longer, warm the mixing bowl (and the serving bowls).
 Drain the cooked spaghetti in a colander set in a large serving bowl.
 The water will heat the bowl, and some of it can be reserved for the sauce.

 ## Ingredients

-* 8 slices bacon, cut into ½-inch pieces
+* 8-12 slices bacon, cut into ½-inch pieces
-* ½ cup water
-* 3 garlic cloves, minced
+* 5 garlic cloves, minced
 * 2½ ounces Pecorino Romano, grated (1¼ cups)
 * 3 large eggs, plus 1 large yolk
 * 1 teaspoon pepper